wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-excel-automation/includes/5-additional-actions.md

 ![Screenshot of Properties of 'Run Excel macro' action dialog](..\media\run-excel-macro-action-properties.png)

-For example, a workbook contains a macro called OrderStatus.
-The macro requires two arguments, the order number and the username.
-To look up order number 778 for the username Rbotas, the **Macro** field would have to be formatted as follows:
+For example, a workbook used by the sales department at Contoso Inc. contains a macro called OrderStatus.
+The macro requires two arguments, the order number and the username, and returns a customer's order status.
+To look up order number 778 for the username Rbotas, the **Macro** field in the properties of the action would have to be formatted as follows:

  **OrderStatus;778;Rbotas**